How to sell your home and make a faster, more profitable sale

-Walk-in closets are huge with home buyers!
-If your master bedroom has a walk-in closet, be sure to feature it online.
+A walk-in closet is always on a buyer's want list.
+If your master bedroom has a walk-in closet, be sure to feature it in your online real estate photos.
 If it has a built-in closet organizing system, post pictures of that as well.

 Showcase your walk-in closet by staging it attractively.

-It’s often tricky shooting pictures in a bathroom without getting a "mirror selfie!"
+It’s often tricky shooting pictures in a bathroom without getting a "mirror selfie."
 You may have to stand outside the door to keep your image out of the photographs.

-Your goal is to present an inviting lifestyle, by showing home buyers a room they can relax and entertain in.
+Your goal is to present an inviting lifestyle, by showing buyers a room they can relax and entertain in.